Community Health Worker with Behavioral Health ProgramLearn More

 Hospitals, private practices, community behavioral health clinics, County behavioral/mental health, schools, community-based organizations, Veteran's hospitals, prisons.

 If a student does not want to pursue a bachelor’s degree, many organizations offer a career CHW path, including leading to being a supervisor or manager of other CHWs.
-CHW with behavioral health certificate can be applied towards a bachelor's degree at Mercy College of Health Sciences in the health sciences.
 Experience as a CHW with behavioral health can prepare the student to continue beyond a bachelor's degree towards a master's degree in social work, counseling, family therapy, and many others.
 There are many licensed professions available in behavioral health, including Licensed Clinical Social Worker, Licensed Marriage and Family Therapist, Licensed Professional Clinical Counselor, and others.

 Community health workers with behavioral health provide culturally appropriate behavioral health education and information, help people get and utilize the care they need, give informal counseling and guidance on health behaviors, administer basic screens and assessments, collect and report patient data, provide patient cultural and linguistic information to medical care teams, advocate for individual health needs for resources and care, and may provide some basic direct services such as blood pressure screening.